An inductive model structure for strict $\infty$-categories: Equations and Saturations in an -Marked -Category.

-In this section, we will give a simple characterization of the fibrant objects of the model structure introduced in \cref{th:canonical_left_semi_model}.
+In this section, we will give a simple characterization of the fibrant objects of the left semi-model structure introduced in \cref{th:canonical_left_semi_model}.
 We will temporarily call the objects satisfying this characterization ``prefibrant'' (\cref{def:prefibrant}) and then show in \cref{char_fibrant_obj} that these are exactly the fibrant objects.